Devitek/eloquent-loggable/README.md

         'another_field',
         'again_another_field',
     ];

+    protected $reason = 'my_reason_field';
 }
 ```

 Now, each time you'll persist your model, all fields that are declared in the `versioned` property will be checked (if dirty) and then logged.

+The reason property indicates which field will be used to have a log message.
+It's not required, by default the log message will be empty.
+This field will be unset before persist so you can use a dynamic field.

 ## Get log entries